section-engineering-education/engineering-education/content/articles/mysql-connection-graphical-user-interface-design-using-javafx-and-scene-builder/index.md

 ### JavaFX Overview
 JavaFX is defined as a set of graphics and media packages that enable designers, developers, and testers to design, create, debug, and deploy client applications on diverse operating system platforms.

-Because the JavaFX library is purely written as a Java API, JavaFX applications can reference any API from the Java library.
-That is, applications done in JavaFX can use any of the Java API libraries to access native system capabilities.
+Because the JavaFX library is purely written as a Java API, JavaFX applications can reference any application programming interface from the Java library.
+That is, any application done in JavaFX can use any of the Java API libraries to access and communicate with native system capabilities.

-The JavaFX application's look and feel can be customized using a cascading style sheet.
-Designers can easily change the appearance of the application through the use of CSS.
-This makes it possible to separate the user interface from the back-end logic of the application.
-Designers can do UIs in the FXML scripting language and use Java code for the business application logic.
+The JavaFX application's appearance and behavior can be customized using a cascading style sheet.
+Designers can easily change the look and feel of the application through the use of cascading style sheet.
+This makes it possible to separate the UI design from the back-end logic of the application.
+Designers can do UIs in the FXML language and use Java code  for the main actions and events in the business application logic.

 The JavaFX APIs are readily available as a fully integrated JRE and JDK.
 It does not require separate installation but activation in the IDE to get started developing JavaFX applications.

-### JavaFX Scene builder overview
+### Introduction JavaFX Scene builder
-It is a tool that allows designers to design JavaFX applications' user interfaces without hard coding the application's user interface.
+Scene builder is a designers’ application tool that allows designers to plan, prototype, and design JavaFX applications' UIs without hard coding the application's user interface.
 It allows drag and drop of the user interface components to the working area to modify their properties and apply style sheets to the components.
-The UI design with the scene builder will automatically create an FXML code file for the design.
-The JavaFX scene builder is handy since it helps developers and designers separate the UI design from the application's business logic.
+When the designer drags and drops the components to the working area, the scene builder will automatically create a separate FXML code for the design.
+This helps the designers and developers separate the designing of the user interface from the system business logic of the application’s actions and events.
 The JavaFX scene builder can easily be integrated with the Java IDE because it is a stand-alone development tool.
 You can read more about the JavaFX scene builder [here.](https://docs.oracle.com/javase/8/scene-builder-2/get-started-tutorial/overview.htm#JSBGS164)

 ### FXML
-It is an XML-based language that is designed to help build UI for mainly JavaFX-based applications.
+FXML as the name suggests is an XML-based scripting language designed to help build applications’ user interfaces for JavaFX-based applications.
 It can be used to build an entire JavaFX scene or just part of it.
-FXML is very important for designers and developers since it helps to separate the application's UI logic from the application's business logic.
-The JavaFX scene is a hierarchical structure of Java objects and elements.
-FXML helps to build this graphical representation of the scene.
-The resultant file is an FXML file, an XML file format representing the JavaFX UI when using the scene builder.
+FXML file is created automatically in scene builder when the components are dragged and dropped in the working area, this makes FXML essential for designers’ since it eliminates the hard coding of the design, it also helps separate the UI design from the main action and event coding of the application, this makes the entire process easier.
+FXML helps to build a JavaFX graphical representation of the UI which is called scene.
+The resultant ﬁle is an FXML ﬁle, an XML ﬁle format representing the JavaFX UI when using the scene builder.

 ### Overview of the MySQL Java Connection
 MySQL provides a connection to Java applications through the MySQL connector, i.e., a driver implementing the Java database connectivity API.
 Several framework methods can be applied to connect to the MySQL database.
 These include Hibernate, spring's JDBC templates, and MyBatis SQL Maps.